-Once upon a time, with a college degree and honors behind me, I embarked on an unexpected and ambiguous career.
+Once upon a time, with a college degree and honors, I embarked on an unexpected and ambiguous career.

-“You can’t retire from motherhood,” my sons say, even though they both shave.
+“You can’t retire from motherhood,” my sons tell me, even though they both shave.

-Many of my contemporaries are leaving the office and the classroom and the police force, and not only are they celebrated, but they’re told to relax.
-To kick back.
-To explore.
-To embrace plenty of leisure time to soften their minds into something new.
+Why can’t I retire, I wonder.
+My contemporaries are doing it.
+They’re leaving the office and the classroom and the police force, and not only are they celebrated, but they’re expected to reward their years of effort with… relaxation; while their minds soften into something new.

-“I’m worried that I’m living like I’m retired,” says a friend, on a Tuesday morning at 10, when we stumble upon each other in the cafe at our local Co-op.
+“I’m worried that I’m living like I’m retired,” a friend says, on a Tuesday morning, in the cafe at our local co-op, when we realize that we’re sitting at adjacent tables.

-She nods her head, “I’m not the same person I was before.
-How could I be.”
+She nods her head, “I’m not the same person I was before.”

-It’s true that our partners lives have been reshaped by parenting, but they’ve moved forward with their identities, while ours have snagged or circled or more often, met dead ends.
+Our partners lives have been reshaped by parenting, but they’ve moved forward with their careers and identities, while ours have snagged or circled or more often, met dead ends.

-I tell my friend about another mother who once asked me in a panic, “Is it okay that I keep changing my mind?
+I tell her about another mother who once asked me in a panic, “Is it okay that I keep changing my mind?
 Taking jobs.
 Leaving them.
 I don’t know what I want.
 I can’t figure out how to manage it all.”

 My friend nods knowingly.

 My friend laughs.
-We often take turns bouncing big ideas like this off of one another, in between conversations about homework and driving and emerging sexuality.
+We often bounce big ideas like this off of one another, in between conversations about homework and driving and emerging sexuality.

-“One of us needs a PhD,” I say.
+“Too bad one of us doesn’t have her PhD,” I say.

 This time we both laugh, and she shakes her head.
-The parent years have robbed us of our inclination toward expertise.
+Our parenting years have robbed us of any inclination toward expertise.

-My friend and I discuss all the ways that parenting a teenager and even a young adult require careful attention and artistry.
-I think about the elderly mother my husband and I ran into over the weekend; how she was in town to help her son through his divorce.
-My husband was touched at this act of motherly devotion, but I felt something else.
-A sense of responsibility and devotion that doesn’t end.
+We launch into all the ways that parenting a teenager and even a young adult require careful attention and artistry.
+I think about the elderly mother I met over the weekend.
+She came to town to help her son through his divorce.
+My husband was touched at this act of devotion, but I felt something else.
+An awareness that this career never reaches a finish line.

-My friend glances at the time.
+My friend glances at the time on her computer.
 “I have to get to some errands before I pick up the kids.”

-We hug goodbye, and I turn back to my computer to outline the trajectory of the caregiving role, and then realize that I am 20 minutes late to pick up my son.
+We hug goodbye, and I turn back to my computer to outline the trajectory of the caregiving role.

 - Newborn: 24-7